 Lions are most active from dusk to dawn, although they do travel and hunt in daylight.
-Lions prefer to eat deer and elk; however they also eat porcupines and other small mammals, livestock and a variety of domestic animals.
+Lions prefer to eat deer; however they also kill elk, porcupines and other small mammals, livestock and a variety of domestic animals such as pets.

 Like most cats, they take their prey by ambush rather than by a long pursuit.
 After spotting prey, lions stalk using available cover, then attack with a rush, often from behind.
-Lions usually kill deer and elk by crushing the windpipe with their powerful jaws, but could also kill prey by bitting below the base of the skull, breaking the neck.
+Lions usually kill with a powerful bite below the base of the skull, breaking the neck.
 They then drag the carcass to a sheltered spot to feed on it.
 They cover the carcass with dirt, leaves or snow and may return to feed on it over the course of a few days.
 Generally, they move the carcass and re-cover it after each feeding.